GESIS-Methods-Hub/guidelines-for-methods/README-template.md

 To avoid problems with your system's Python installation, create and activate a [virtual environment](https://docs.python.org/3/library/venv.html).

 METHOD requires an XXX API key.
 Get one [here](https:/example.com/) and paste it into [example-key-file.txt](example-key-file.txt).
+METHOD requires XXX in directory XXX.
+Download it from [here](https:/example.com/).

 Then install all requirements using: